mmistakes/minimal-mistakes/_drafts/project-loom.md

 The output is exactly what we expected.
 The two virtual threads run concurrently, and the main thread waits for them to terminate.

-Other than the factory method, we can use a new implementation of the `java.util.concurrent.ExecutorService` tailored on virtual threads.
+Other than the factory method, we can use a new implementation of the `java.util.concurrent.ExecutorService` tailored on virtual threads, called `java.util.concurrent.ThreadPerTaskExecutor`.
+It's name is quite evocative. it creates a new virtual thread for every task submitted to the executor:

 ```java
 @SneakyThrows